Jimmy Governor: The murders

 The Mawbey homestead at Breelong, the scene of the murders; illustration published in Evening News (Sydney), 26 July 1900.

 Jimmy's attack set off a series of chaotic and murderous events.
 A panel of the front door was shattered by a tomahawk, indicating it had been closed against the assailants.
 Mrs. Mawbey was mortally wounded by five gashes to her neck and head inflicted by Jimmy.
 Kerz and 16-year-old Grace Mawbey retreated to an adjoining bedroom where Hilda Mawbey (aged 11) and Elsie Clarke were in bed.
 Three boys – 'Percy' Mawbey (aged 14), 'Bert' Mawbey (aged 9) and their cousin George (aged 13) – were sleeping in an enclosed verandah and woke to the noise.
 Jack hid under a bed and Percy went to confront the attackers but was "chopped down" by Underwood as he entered the front sitting room where his mother lay.
 The door to the bedroom where the women had retreated was smashed in, but Kerz and the two Mawbey girls managed to escape by climbing out a window.
 However, 19-year-old Elsie Clarke was caught and attacked with a boondi, receiving severe wounds to her face and head.

 After they had climbed out the window, Kerz and the two girls started running towards the inn.
 Jimmy set off in pursuit; he caught up with Kerz and Grace, killing the former and mortally wounding the latter with blows from the tomahawk and the boondi.
 Hilda was ahead of the other two but stumbled and fell down the steep bank of the creek.
 Jimmy caught up with her and hit her with repeated blows from his boondi, leaving her head "completely crushed in".

 Amidst the chaos and slaughter, young Bert Mawbey managed to slip out of the house.
 The terrified boy hid in the bushes near the creek for some time before running to the old inn to tell his father what had happened.
 Mr. Mawbey grabbed his gun and hastened to the house, closely followed by his son Reggie and Fred Clarke.
 They arrived barely ten minutes after the murders had begun, but the assailants had left the scene.
 The only family members who remained unscathed were Bert, his cousin George (who had hidden under the bed) and the two youngest children (who had been sleeping in a separate kitchen behind the house).
 Percy, Hilda and Kerz were dead.
-Grace lingered for two days before succumbing from her wounds.
+Grace lingered for two days before succumbing to her wounds.
 The children's mother, Sarah Mawbey, had suffered multiple tomahawk wounds and died on July 24.
 Elsie Clarke survived her injuries but was made permanently deaf from the blows she had received.